PixarAnimationStudios/OpenSubdiv/documentation/sdc_overview.rst

 related creasing functionality in a similarly independent manner.
-Computations involving sharpness values are also much less dependent on topology -- there are vertices and edges with sharpness values, but knowledge of faces or boundary edges is not required -- so the complexity of topological neighborhoods required for more scheme-specific functionality is arguably not necessary here.
+Computations involving sharpness values are also much less dependent on topology -- there are vertices and edges with sharpness values, but knowledge of faces or boundary edges is not required, -- so the complexity of topological neighborhoods required for more scheme-specific functionality is arguably not necessary here.

 Creasing computations have been provided as methods defined on a Crease class that is constructed with a set of Options.
-Its methods typically take sharpness values as inputs and compute one or a corresponding set of new sharpness values as a result.
-For the "Uniform" creasing method (previously known as *"Normal"*), the computations may be so trivial as to question whether such an interface is worth it, but for "Chaikin" or other schemes in future that are non-trivial, the benefits should be clear.
+Its methods typically take sharpness values as inputs and compute a corresponding set of sharpness values as a result.
+For the "Uniform" creasing method (previously known as *"Normal"*), the computations may be so trivial as to question whether such an interface is worth it, but for "Chaikin" or other schemes in the future that are non-trivial, the benefits should be clear.
 Functionality is divided between both uniform and non-uniform, so clients have some control over avoiding unnecessary overhead, e.g. non-uniform computations typically require neighboring sharpness values around a vertex, while uniform does not.